charleshartman/RB120/assessment_prep/oop.md

 ### General OOP Benefits

 Object Oriented Programming allows us to think about solving problems and designing programs at a more abstract level.
 When presented with creating a larger, more complex program our first goal is to truly understand the problem at hand.
 This typically means breaking it down into smaller pieces and examining it from multiple angles.
 Even if we don't need to 'break it down' to understand it, we will most certainly need to do so to construct a solution.
-OOP is a natural extension of this 'building blocks' mindset and helps us manage complexity and code with intention.
+OOP is a natural extension of this 'building blocks' mindset and helps us both manage complexity and code with intention.

 Additionally, the modularity of designing classes and creating objects serves to protect data and interfaces, only allowing access when we explicitly and intentionally permit it.
-With OOP, we define the public interfaces (methods) available on a class and its resultant objects with a great degree of control and precision.
+With OOP, we can define the public interfaces (methods) available on a class and its resultant objects with a great degree of control and precision.
 This approach decreases dependancies, allowing us to more easily make changes to our program without creating ripple effects that flow through (and potentially break) other parts of our codebase.
 OOP also supports and encourages adherence to the DRY (Don't repeat yourself) principle, by making it easier to reuse pieces of code and avoid duplication.

 ---